On 1 July 2021, the way that Local Overseas Allowance (LOA) is calculated changed.

 Since 2014, Regular Service personnel have been able to take an advance of up to 50% of their gross annual salary (capped at £25,000), interest free, to purchase their own home.

 The scheme aims to address low levels of home ownership in the Armed Forces, overcoming the disadvantages that mobility brings in line with the principles of the Armed Forces Covenant.
 It supports greater lifestyle choice and retention of personnel.

-The pilot was initially planned to run for three years, but due to its popularity it has now been extended until 2018.
-AFF is currently seeking clarification on what will happen to the popular scheme at the end of the pilot and will communicate to families when we know more.
+The pilot was initially planned to run for three years, but due to its popularity it has now been extended until December 2022.

-The loan is repaid through the Service Person’s monthly salary, over a period of 10 years.
+The loan is repaid through the Service person’s monthly salary, over a period of 10 years.
 You will be expected to live in the home whenever Service needs allow.
 It is taxable and soldiers should seek advice on the impact this will have on their monthly income.

 If you are accompanying your spouse/civil partner overseas and fall pregnant, you may be entitled to an Ex-Gratia Payment in lieu of Maternity Allowance if you are prevented from claiming the normal Maternity Allowance.
 The MOD Ex-Gratia Payment in lieu of Maternity Allowance policy applies to eligible spouse/civil partners who accompany their Service spouses overseas to countries outside the EEA and where there is no reciprocal benefit agreement.